libktx/ktx/assets-async/README.md

 - With LibGDX `AssetDescriptor` storing `Class`, path and loading data of the asset.

 All three variants behave identically and are available for convenience.
+To ease the API usage, the following utilities are provided:

+- `AssetStorage.getAssetDescriptor` - creates an `AssetDescriptor` instance that has loading data of an asset.
+- `AssetStorage.getIdentifier` - creates an `Identifier` instance that uniquely identifies a stored asset.
+- `AssetDescriptor.toIdentifier` - converts an `AssetDescriptor` to an `Identifier`.

 ### Usage examples